umbertoghio/self-hosted-expo-updates-server/README.md

 ## Deploy on your server
 If you use Docker you can find a production-ready docker-compose files under the Docker folder, just copy Docker/production on your server, set your secrets / credentials and you are ready to go.
 The two docker images are public and ready to go.
-Explanation for the Environment settings is in the docker-compose file
+Explanation for the Environment settings is in the docker-compose file.
+For production reverse proxy with Apache take a look at **README DOCKER.md**

 Otherwise you can build from code, there's a NodeJS API server under the API folder and a React / Vite web project under the Web foder.